-This Grilled Broccoli Stem Houmous makes a great addition to a party menu or a healthy and delicious after-school or anytime snack – your kids will never know they are eating broccoli!
+This Grilled Broccoli Stem Hummus makes a great addition to a party menu or a healthy and delicious after-school or anytime snack.
+Your kids will never know they are eating broccoli!

 For me broccoli has 2 distinct parts – there are the bright green florets and then there is the broccoli stem.
-The latter is actually my favourite part of broccoli – it’s crunchy, juicy and slightly nutty in flavour, a bit like kohlrabi, which is another fabulous though somewhat underrated vegetable.
+The latter is actually my favourite part of broccoli.
+It’s crunchy, juicy and slightly nutty in flavour, a bit like kohlrabi, another fabulous though somewhat underrated vegetable.

 Do you usually boil or steam the entire broccoli or do you tend to cut off the stem and just use the florets?
-I must admit I often just use the florets as it’s the only part of broccoli my children will eat (occasionally) and then ‘hide’ the stems in soups and sauces where they cannot be detected.
-Recently I found several of these stems in my fridge (clearly forgotten even by me) and decided to do something a little different this time.
+I must admit I often just use the florets as it’s the only part of broccoli my children will eat (occasionally).
+And I ‘hide’ the stems in soups and sauces where they cannot be detected.
+I recently found several of these stems in my fridge (clearly forgotten even by me) and decided to do something a little different this time.

 - 2 large/3 small broccoli stems

 - 1 x 400 g tin chickpeas drained, rinsed

 - 1.5 tablespoons tahini paste

 - 2 tablespoons good vegetable oil plus a little more for grilling the broccoli stems